Planned Giving

-If you have any questions about what type of gift will work best for you, please contact us at 416-395-1658.
-Our staff will be happy to work with you and your family to help you meet your philanthropic goals.
-When making decisions concerning a gift in your will, the Catholic Children’s Aid Foundation recommends you seek independent professional advice from your lawyer or financial advisor before making a gift.
+If you have questions about what type of gift best fits your philanthropic goals, please contact our Director of Development Lianne Black at [email protected] or 437-232-9057.
+Our team will be happy to work with you and your family.
+Before making decisions concerning a gift in your will, the Foundation recommends seeking professional advice from your lawyer or financial advisor.

 With a residual bequest, the Catholic Children’s Aid Foundation receives the remainder or residue of your estate after the other bequests to loved ones have been made and all debts have been paid.
 An example is after you have provided for your family and friends you would leave what’s left, or the residual, to help make a lasting difference in the lives of children, youth and families.
 This gift will be used where it is most needed.
 People prefer to give a residual gift as it retains its value over time to give the most benefit to areas they are passionate about.